Monday, January 15, 2018

 To keep your food away from bears (and other critters), there are a few common methods available:

-• Bear Bag - Hang your food, garbage, and other smellable items from a tree branch.
+- Bear Bag - Hang your food, garbage, and other smellable items from a tree branch.
 See one efficient way to hang your bag.

-• Bear Canister - Place food, garbage, and smellables in a container that bears can not breach.
-Most are heavy, hard-sided plastic cans, but Ursack makes a lightweight bag.
+container that bears can not breach.
+Most are heavy, hard-sided plastic

-• Food Vaults - some established campsites include metal boxes embedded in cement into which you place your food, garbage, and smellables.
+When hiking in certain regulated areas, make sure your canister is on the land agency's approved list or you could get a hefty fine. - Food Vaults - some established campsites include metal boxes embedded in cement into which you place your food, garbage, and smellables.
 This keeps it safe from larger animals, but mice and chipmunks can usually get in.
 Still put your food inside protection, such as a plastic tupperware, when using a food vault.

 Sunday, January 7, 2018